EEEManchester/gazebosim_world_generator/Readme.md

 ## Usage

 Both nodes require the generate_environments node to be running.
-This is invoked using: rosrun world_generator generate_environment.py
+This is invoked using: rosrun gazebosim_world_generator generate_environment.py

 ### Generate_world